Sid Mashburn: Career

-The brand has brick-and-mortar stores in Atlanta, Houston, Dallas, Houston, Nashville, New York City, Washington D.C., and Los Angeles.
-The brand's concept store in Atlanta's Westside Provisions District carries its children's line, Kid Mashburn.
+Sid and Ann launched his namesake label in 2007 in Atlanta.
+Ann Mashburn launched her eponymous women's line in 2010.
+The Mashburn brand has brick-and-mortar stores in Atlanta, Charlotte, Houston, Dallas, Houston, Nashville, New York City, the Georgetown neighborhood of Washington D.C., and Los Angeles, with Sid Mashburn stores next to Ann Mashburn stores, but not sharing the same space.
+The brand's concept store in Atlanta's Westside Provisions district carries its children's line, Kid Mashburn.